 Extensions on eyelashes are a game-changer for many.
 But to keep them looking gorgeous, you need to do routine maintenance until you go back to the salon for a refill.

 Here are the temporary benefits of putting mascara on lash extensions:

-- Your lash extensions look thicker, ensuring a bold and bright look.
+- Your eyelashes look thicker, ensuring a bold and bright look.

-- Mascara can change the color of your extensions if you use a contrasting-colored mascara.
+- Mascara can change the color of your extensions if you use contrasting-colored mascara.